AriyaArKa/NML/README.md

 #### Gauss-Seidel Method

-The Gauss-Seidel method is an improvement over the Jacobi method, where it uses the latest updated values within an iteration.
-This often results in faster convergence compared to the Jacobi method.
+The Gauss-Seidel method is an improvement over the Jacobi method.
+It uses the latest updated values within an iteration, which often results in faster convergence.

 **Algorithm Steps**: